JeffHing/command-queue/README.md

-The `.run()` method returns a [deferred](https://www.npmjs.com/package/deferred) promise which is resolved when all the commands have completed.
+The `.run()` method returns a [deferred](https://www.npmjs.com/package/deferred) promise which is resolved when the commands have completed, or a command terminated with an error.

 ```javascript
 new CommandQueue()